-Perfectly positioned to roll smoothly under just one finger, the Apple Mouse's Scroll Ball offers full 360-degree scrolling capability - up/down, left/right and diagonally.
-You can scroll long web pages, pan full-sized images, manoeuvre around large spreadsheets, control a video timeline and more.
-And you can even click the Scroll Ball to access your favourite Mac OS X features, such as Dashboard, Spotlight or Exposé.
+Perfectly positioned to roll smoothly under just one finger, the Apple Mouse's Scroll Ball offers full 360-degree scrolling capability — up/down, left/right and diagonally.
+You can scroll long web pages, pan full-size images, maneuver around large spreadsheets, control a video timeline and more.
+And you can even click the Scroll Ball to access your favorite Mac OS X features such as Dashboard, Spotlight or Exposé.

 Touch-sensitive top shell

-It looks and feels like a sleek one-button mouse, but the Apple Mouse's smooth top shell hides a powerful secret: touch-sensitive technology under the shell detects which part of the mouse you're clicking, so you can both left click and right click.
-And if you prefer the simplicity of a classic, one-button mouse, the Apple Mouse is up to the task.
-Just use the Mac OS X system preference pane to configure it as you want.
+It looks and feels like a sleek one-button mouse, but the Apple Mouse's smooth top shell hides a powerful secret: touch-sensitive technology under the shell detects which part of the mouse you're clicking, so you can both left-click and right-click.
+And if you prefer the simplicity of a classic one-button mouse, the Apple Mouse is up to the task.
+Just use the Mac OS X system preference pane to configure it how you want.

 Force-sensing side buttons

-When you give the Apple Mouse a squeeze, force-sensing side buttons can be configured to activate Mac OS X features, such as Dashboard, Exposé or a whole host of other customisable features.
+When you give the Apple Mouse a squeeze, force-sensing side buttons can be configured to activate Mac OS X features such as Dashboard, Exposé or a whole host of other customizable features.